 Organisation of Collective Worship

-We hold a daily act of collective worship in our school.
-All Y1 – Y6 class teachers attend with their classes.
+We hold a daily act of collective worship in our school; class teachers attend with their classes.
 All other adults are welcome to attend also.
 The Collective Worship plan also includes whole school worship occasions, when all adults attend and parents and carers are invited too.

 Children in Nursery and Reception participate in a daily act of collective worship in their classrooms.
 The children in Reception begin to attend our whole school collective worship weekly after the Easter holiday.

 The Head Teacher and teachers lead collective worship.
-One day a week (currently Tuesdays), representatives from our local churches lead collective worship.
+One day a week representatives from our local churches lead collective worship.

 Monday, Tuesday and Thursday

 Collective worship is Sing Praise which lasts approximately 20 minutes during which praise songs are learned, practised and sung.
-The worship is supported by the Y6 Lead Ambassadors who open the collective worship by reading a verse from the bible referencing the joy and value of praise singing.
+The worship is supported by the Collective Worship Councillors who open the collective worship by reading a verse from the bible referencing the joy and value of praise singing.

 Collective Worship is held at 14:45 for children in Years 1 - 6.
-Children from each year group are chosen to receive either a ‘character’ or ‘academic’ award.
-Parents of children receiving awards are invited to attend.
+Children from each year group are chosen to receive either a ‘character’ or ‘academic achievement’ award.
+Parents/carers of children receiving awards are invited to attend.
 A hymn is sung and the worship closes with the school prayer.

 Common routines of Collective Worship